libretime/libretime/docs/manual/preparing-the-server/index.md

 * [FirewallD](http://www.firewalld.org/) (CentOS)

 There are a vast amount of ways to configure your network, firewall included.
-Choose the way that best fits your deploy and dont internal expose parts of your LibreTime install on the network.
+Choose the way that best fits your deployment and don't expose internal parts of your LibreTime install on the network.

-The following ports are relevant to the deploy and need to be opened to varying degrees.
+The following ports are relevant to LibreTime's core services and need to be opened to varying degrees.

 | Port | Description |